Forbidding the subdivided claw as a subgraph or a minor: . numbers, pathwidth, and growth constants

+\begin{proof} The proof is very similar to that of \cref{thm:labyfree}, except that we compute ordinary generating functions instead of exponential generating functions, so we omit most details.
+By \cite[proof of Theorem IV.8]{FS09}, it suffices to consider only connected graphs, because the general graphs are constructed from the connected ones by the \textsc{MSet} (multiset) operator of \cite{FS09}, which does not change the radius of convergence of the ordinary generating function.
+The generating function that corresponds to $a_3(x)$ is $x\, (\frac 1{1-x}) ( \frac 1{1-x} + \frac{x^2}{1-x} + x^2)$. \end{proof}

+We obtain a larger constant for unlabeled graphs because $Y$-minor-free graphs in general have many automorphisms, and thus $a_n \ll n!\, b_n$.

-\begin{question} What is the growth constant of the class of $Y$-minor-free graphs?
-Is it $\delta$, or is it larger than $\delta$?
-More generally, what can be said about the growth constant for graphs without a fixed tree $T$ (or fixed forest $F$) as a minor? \end{question}
+\begin{question} Can we find upper and lower bounds that are not too far apart for the growth constant for graphs without a fixed tree $T$ (or fixed forest $F$) as a minor? \end{question}

-Determining the growth constant for $Y$-minor-free graphs may be relatively easy given our structure theorem, but we have not pursued this.